MadFarmer101/ATM_Challenge/ReadMe.md

 ##### How to use?

-Will be updated soon.
+1. Head to the directory where you saved your files with your terminal using: cd "path"

+2. Load the files with: irb: load './lib/person.rb'  /// load './lib/atm.rb' /// load './lib/account.rb'

+3. Create an ATM with : atm = Atm.new

+4. Create an user: person = Person.new(name: 'Thomas')

+5. Give the user some money: person.cash = Amount you desire.

+6. Creates an account for your user: person.create_account (do not use the name of the person, use the command as written.)

+7. Inactivate and reactivate user account: person.account.inactivate \\ person.account.activate

+8. User is capable of deposit his money with: person.deposit(amount) and is able to withdraw with: person.withdraw(amount)

-##### We want to thank Craft Academy/Craftoverflow to help us with this project.
+##### We want to thank Craft Academy/Craftoverflow to help us with this project and our colleges.

 ##### Plans to update are on hold at the moment but it's in need of refactoring.